Ireland company secretarial service in 2023

 - All Irish companies must file an annual return with the Companies Register.
 For this purpose, we will i) complete Form B1 online and ii) send the signature page to the Client.
 Thereafter, will courier the latter document to the registrar;

-- Additionally, if requested, Healy Consultants will also file annual financial statements and tax returns for our Client’s company.
+- Additionally, if requested, Healy Consultants Group will also file annual financial statements and tax returns for our Client’s company.
 This will be covered under our accounting and tax service, information about which can be found on this page

 Apart from the aforementioned services, we will also assist with i) changing the company name ii) registration of separate trading name and iii) company de-registration.
 In these cases, we will i) prepare the necessary applications and resolutions ii) get them signed by the Client and iii) file them with the registrar.